 The Birds Committee coordinates and encourages birding related activities both within and outside the Club with Ottawa’s rich and varied birding community.
 On a continuing basis, volunteers conduct bird study sessions, manage five winter feeding stations (Bird-Feeders-Subcommittee terms of reference), organize bird counts, maintain records of unusual sightings (Bird Records Subcommittee terms of reference), produce the Ottawa bird checklist, and monitor the fledglings of a breeding pair of Peregrine Falcons.
 The committee has a relatively large membership and is constantly seeking new participants (terms of reference).

 Conservation Committee is alert to human influences that are damaging to the natural environment and advises OFNC members and the executive about what actions we can take, both as individuals and collectively.
-In addition to local issues, OFNC supports conservation efforts on a broader scale through affiliation with organizations such as Ontario Nature and Nature Canada.
+In addition to local issues, OFNC supports conservation efforts on a broader scale through affiliation with organizations such as Ontario Nature and Nature Canada (terms of reference).

 Education and Publicity Committee informs the community about natural history and OFNC’s resources, considers educational initiatives, provides trip leaders and speakers as requested by outside groups, and coordinates the sale of club materials (terms of reference).

 Events Committee plans an extensive program of monthly meetings, workshops, day trips, and longer excursions for the education and interest of our members (terms of reference).

 Finance Committee prepares the annual budget for OFNC, promotes fiscal responsibility, maintains the club’s financial reporting systems, and responds to financial issues raised by the board (terms of reference).

 The Fletcher Wildlife Garden Management Committee develops and manages the Fletcher Wildlife Garden as a way to demonstrate to residents of the Ottawa area how to create or restore wildlife‐friendly habitat and gardens, emphasizing the use of plants native to this region (terms of reference).